MikeDigitize/Did-You-Just-Unfollow-Me/README.md

 http://localhost:1337
 ```

-to see the app and voila!
+to see the app and voila you're all done!
 Have fun keeping tabs on your friends and followers!

 ## Usage Limit
 This app will only analyse the first 5,000 friends and followers a user has, so if you search for anyone who exceeds this number you'll get distorted results.
 The reason for this is that Twitter only allows you to make a limited amount of requests for data and once you exceed this amount they withhold access for a short period of time, usually 15 mins or so.
 Since Twitter only allows you to access data 100 users at a time, anything beyond 5,000 will exceed the limit.
-If Twitter ever relax this rule it would be easy to extend this out beyond 5,000 users.
+If Twitter ever relax this rule it would be easy to extend this out beyond 5,000 users but for now that's what we're stuck with!

 ## Licence